ChessPiece21/Seattle-Church-Data-Viz/README.md

-# Seattle Catholic Church Data Visualizations
+# Mapping Seattle's Catholic Churches in Python and R
-Geographic visualization of churches in the Archdiocese of Seattle.
+Geographic visualization of the different churches in the Archdiocese of Seattle.

+Seattle-Churches.csv, the dataset imported to the geographic data, was created by me and web-scraped from the Archdiocese of Seattle's [Parish Finder](https://archseattle.org/parish-finder/).
+You can also find it, and the geovisualization I made, on [my Kaggle profile](https://www.kaggle.com/datasets/chesspiece99/archdiocese-of-seattle-churches).

+The Python package [GeoPy](https://geopy.readthedocs.io/en/stable/) made all this possible.